-This clasp comes in many different shapes, sizes and colors.
+This clasp comes in many different shapes, sizes, and colors.
 It’s pretty much the same type of clasp that is frequently seen in bracelets – that’s where it gets the name from.
 A jewelry clasp has two main parts – the latch on one side of the watch, and a hole on the other side.
 The latch goes through the hole, and then it folds over and snaps closed.
 Just like in the photos:

 The best thing about jewelry clasps is that they are usually highly adjustable.
 A watch will typically have several openings attached to one another in a chain manner, which can easily be removed.
 Or the opening part can be removed and then reattached to the end of the chain, depending on the design of the watch.
-Which allows you to adjust the length of the watch band to fit you perfectly.
+Which allows you to adjust the length of the watchband to fit you perfectly.

 In my experience, these are very sturdy clasps.
-I’ve never has a jewelry clasp on a watch break, or snap open unexpectedly.
+I’ve never had a jewelry clasp on a watch break, or snap open unexpectedly.
 However, that’s my experience with high-end watches – I can’t speak for jewelry clasps on cheap watches, but I imagine you could have some issues with them.